3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 People ask us about the impact of receiving a life insurance death benefit.
 How does that death benefit impact a person who receives Medicaid?

-Again, I am not a lawyer, and I recommend you speak to a reputable lawyer in your state for specifics.
+Again, I am not a lawyer, and I recommend you speak to a reputable Medicaid/elder law attorney in your state for specifics.

-However, usually, if you are on Medicaid and receive a death benefit, that death benefit amount is considered income.
+However, if you are on Medicaid and receive a death benefit, that death benefit amount is usually considered income.
 Depending on the laws in your state, receiving that income will negatively impact your Medicaid eligibility and cancel your benefits.
-The death benefit is not taxable to you, but likely is reportable to Medicaid.
+The death benefit is not taxable to you, but it is likely reportable to Medicaid.

 Again, you need to check the laws of your state and speak to a qualified attorney.

 Moreover, owning the life insurance policy outright doesn’t affect your beneficiaries.
-In other words, Medicaid can’t go after your beneficiaries for any estate recovery upon receiving the death benefit.
-The death benefit goes directly to your beneficiary and avoids probate.
+In other words, Medicaid can’t go after your beneficiaries for any estate recovery upon their receiving the death benefit.
+The death benefit goes directly to your beneficiaries and avoids probate.

-However, if your estate is named the beneficiary, then yes, Medicaid could make claim to your death benefit.
+However, if you yourself, as a Medicaid recipient, name yourself as the primary beneficiary, then yes, Medicaid could make claim to your death benefit.

 Now You Know 3 Life Insurance Options That Don’t Affect Your Medicaid Eligibility